kubernetes/enhancements/keps/sig-contributor-experience/1553-issue-triage/README.md

 **The new labels and process are either ignored or fall into dis-use.**

 There are close to 200 labels associated with the [kubernetes/kubernetes] repository.
-While this removes some of the labels it does introduce new ones and adds an additional process.
-Both of these could potentially go unused or ignored without effort made by the community groups to use them appropriately.
+This workflow introduces two additional labels, reclassifies one and adds an additional process.
+Both the labels and process could potentially go unused or ignored without effort made by the community groups to use them appropriately.

 When the new process is ready to be put into place, the [upstream marketing team] will be engaged to ensure there is clear communication regarding the changes.